 An entire chapter could be written on the betting adventures surrounding Savanaka alone, especially that famous Melbourne Cup plunge in 1877 when the then three-year-old, in the hands of young Peter St Albans, went under by a mere half-head to the great Chester.
-A similar ‘lameness’ to that effecting Savanaka had overtaken Don Juan on the eve of his Melbourne Cup too, only for it miraculously to disappear during the race.
+A similar ‘lameness’ to that affecting Savanaka had overtaken Don Juan on the eve of his Melbourne Cup too, only for it miraculously to disappear during the race.
 Not that the dirty tricks were all one way.
 On the eve of the 1875 V.R.C.
 Spring Meeting, there was an attempt to upset the train from Geelong bringing James Wilson’s horses, including Maid of All Work, one of the Derby favourites.

 Ruses notwithstanding, raw horsepower refined by smart training was the main reason for the St. Albans stable’s pre-eminence in the 1870s and early 1880s, although adroit jockeyship was its natural complement.
 In this, James Wilson was extraordinarily fortunate given the natural athleticism and precocity of his two sons, James junior and William (‘Billy’) in the leathers.
 James junior was three years older than Billy and the first to make his mark.
 He finished second in successive Melbourne Cups on Lapdog and Romula in 1870 and 1871.
 Earlier in 1871, he accompanied his father to the Launceston Champion Meeting where he partnered with Romula to win the three-mile Champion Race, upsetting the odds-on Tim Whiffler.